mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 }
 ```

-## A not on the NServiceBus Outbox
+#### A not on the NServiceBus Outbox

 NServiceBus.Extensions.DispatchRetries works with the [NServiceBus Outbox](https://docs.particular.net/nservicebus/outbox/) as well.
 Due to the way the outbox is implemented the policy applied to outgoing messages is always the immediate dispatch policy when using the outbox.

+## How to install

+Using a package manager add a nuget reference to [NServiceBus.Extensions.DispatchRetries](https://www.nuget.org/packages/NServiceBus.Extensions.DispatchRetries/).

 ---